 This Instant Pot chicken and rice with mushrooms is an amazingly easy one-pot meal you can have ready in minutes.
 Loaded with fluffy rice, moist chicken, and flavorful mushrooms, it’s pure comfort food!

 Pressure Cooker Chicken and Rice with Mushrooms has all the flavor you love but without the work.
-Ready in minutes and cooks in one pot, it's perfect for busy weeknights.
+Ready in minutes and cooks entirely in the Instant Pot, it's perfect for busy weeknights.

 - 8 ounces boneless, skinless chicken breasts

 - 1 pound mushrooms, sliced thinly

 Rinse rice with cold water and drain thoroughly.